 Please note: We have mainly written about England, as that is the country within the UK where our students live.
 We would be very happy for schools and visitors to send us information we can add to our website on Wales and Scotland.

-Traditional British dishes have had competition from other dishes over the years.
-Despite this, if you visit England, Scotland or Wales, you can still be served up the traditional foods we have been eating for years.
+Traditional English dishes have had competition from other dishes over the years.
+Despite this, if you visit England, you can still be served up the traditional foods we have been eating for years.

-This page contains some of England's most popular traditional dishes.
+This page contains some of our most popular traditional dishes.

 "Harry’s mouth fell open.
 The dishes in front of him were now piled with food.
 He had never seen so many things he liked to eat on one table: roast beef, roast chicken, pork chops and lamb chops, Yorkshire pudding, peas, carrots, gravy, ketchup and, for some strange reason, mint humbugs."